 Laurie Nason Fellenz has been executive director of Wisconsin School Music Association (WSMA), Wisconsin Music Educators Association (WMEA) and Wisconsin Foundation for School Music (WFSM) since July 2018.
 In this role, Laurie oversees the operations of three (3) music non-profit organizations at the Wisconsin Center for Music Education, owned and operated by WSMA.
-She is serving a four-year term as Region 4 representative on the National Federation of State High School Associations (NFHS) music committee (2023-2027) and is completing her term this year as the National Association for Music Education (NAfME) Council of State Executives chair and NAfME Equity Committee member (2022-2024).
+She is serving a four-year term as Region 4 representative on the National Federation of State High School Associations (NFHS) music committee (2023-2027) and was also appointed to the National Association for Music Education (NAfME) Equity Committee from 2024-2026.

-Prior to her appointment as executive director at WSMA, WMEA and WFSM, Laurie was Madison Metropolitan School District (MMSD)’s Fine Arts Coordinator from September 2010 to June 2018.
-Laurie also served as an MMSD instrumental and general music educator from 1991-2010 at Cherokee Heights Middle School, Sherman Middle School, and Van Hise Elementary School.
+Prior to her appointment as executive director at WSMA, WMEA and WFSM, Laurie was Madison Metropolitan School District (MMSD)’s arts administrator from September 2010 to June 2018.
+Laurie also proudly taught MMSD instrumental and general music from 1991-2010 at Cherokee Heights Middle School, Sherman Middle School, and Van Hise Elementary School.

 WSMA has been an influential part of Laurie’s life since junior high in Stevens Point, WI.
 It was through her own opportunities with support by great teachers to grow musically through WSMA Festivals and State Honors that working with and on behalf of students through music education became her life’s work.
 WMEA and the Wisconsin State Music Conference have been invaluable resources throughout her entire career.